arianaolson419/AccessibleCooking/README.md

 ## Recipe and Tip Contribution

-Read style_guide.md before contributing content to Sightless Chef.
+Read style_guide.md before contributing content to Chef's Touch.
 Recipes and tips are intended to be for the visually impaired by the visually impaired or career specialists.

 ## Built With